Industry-Wide Business Continuity Test

 This presentation outlines the difference between the two test programs and implications on how market participants approach this year’s testing programs.

-SIFMA and the Reg SCI entities are working to develop a shared test playbook for the 2021 Reg SCI test as they have in prior years.
+SIFMA and the Reg SCI entities have developed a shared test playbook for the 2021 Reg SCI test as they have in prior years.
 The playbook outlines a common approach to the test across test entities, including a schedule for test day, test scope, shared principles for test outlines, and test symbols.
-The 2020 playbook is available below as an illustrative resource:
+The 2021 playbook is available below:

 - SIFMA Request to SEC for No Action Relief from Rule 1004 of Regulation SCI (February 25, 2019)